 Semantic Search Demo!

-So lets consider an example example.
+So let’s consider an example.
 In this data set, the field of interest is the

 Body which contains the contents of all questions and answers.